How to Properly Use Yeast in Pizza Dough (Dry and Fresh)

 The calculator works for all types of yeast and yeast-leavened dough, not just pizza dough.
 For enriched or sweet doughs with a high sugar content (over 5% of the flour weight in baker’s percentages), it is recommended to increase the yeast amount provided by the calculator by 1.5.
 This adjustment accounts for the osmotic pressure caused by the high sugar content.

-How to Check if Your Yeast is Still Good
+How to Test if Your Yeast is Still Active

 To ensure your yeast is still viable, perform this simple test: